 Butterfleye Software Behavior

-Currently, Butterfleye only supports iOS devices, although an Android app is in the works.
+Butterfleye supports iOS devices, including Apple Watch, and Android devices.
 Using the app, you can watch live video and recorded video.
 It also comes with a built-in social sharing feature that allows you to save footage locally or share on social media.

 Video Storage in the Cloud

 If you want more cloud storage, you'll have to pay.
-The good news is that you can get more cloud storage for as low as $4.99/month.
+The good news is that you can get more cloud storage for as low as $9.99/month.
+All prices are per account, not per camera.
+You can add an unlimited number of cameras to your account.

 |12 HOUR STORAGE||7 DAY STORAGE||30 DAY STORAGE||365 DAY STORAGE|